-Join DC Dialogues and the NYU Washington, DC Global Leadership Scholars cohort in welcoming U.S. Senator from the state of Virginia, former Vice Presidential candidate, and proud NYU parent, Tim Kaine along with the Governor of the state of Virginia, Ralph Northam.
-Sen. Kaine and Gov. Northam will meet with students for a dialogue on American politics.
-Students will have the opportunity to ask questions about their careers as well as current political issues.
-This DC Dialogues workshop is for students only, and will be facilitated by NYU students.
+DC Dialogues and the NYU Washington, DC Global Leadership Scholars cohort welcomed U.S. Senator from the state of Virginia, former Vice Presidential candidate, and proud NYU parent, Tim Kaine along with the Governor of the state of Virginia, Ralph Northam.
+Sen. Kaine and Gov. Northam met with students for a dialogue on American politics.
+Students had the opportunity to ask questions about their careers as well as current political issues.
+This DC Dialogues workshop was for students only, and will be facilitated by NYU students.

 Tim Kaine has helped people throughout his life as a missionary, civil rights lawyer, teacher and elected official.
 He is one of 30 people in American history to have served as a Mayor, Governor and United States Senator.